 Gather all the ingredients.

-- Prepare ice bath by placing ice cubes and water in a large bowl.
-Place a clean and dry mixing bowl in the ice bath and add 473 ml (1 Pint) heavy whipping cream, and 38 g (3 Tbsp.) sugar to keep cool.
+Prepare ice bath by placing ice cubes and water in a large bowl.
+Place a clean and dry mixing bowl in the ice bath and add 2 cups heavy whipping cream, and 3 Tbsp sugar to keep cool.

 - Once cooled, transfer the mixing bowl to the stand mixer and whisk on high speed until medium to firm peaks.
 Transfer the whipped cream to a piping bag.
 You can put the bag in a tall glass and fold the top half of the bag outward as you see in the picture below.